Road of Remembrance, Folkestone

 The proposed scheme has been designed to provide a permanent and resilient solution on this challenging site.
 The work would include:

-• adding erosion control matting and mesh facing, which is a protective layer fixed to the cliff surface to stop loose material failing and reduce erosion from wind and rain
+- adding erosion control matting and mesh facing.
+This is a protective layer fixed to the cliff surface to stop loose material failing and reduce erosion from wind and rain

-• improving drainage on the slope to divert water away from the cliff face and reduce water pressure within the ground
+- improving drainage on the slope to divert water away from the cliff face and reduce water pressure in the ground

-• applying shotcrete at the top of the cliff, creating a reinforced layer to protect the crest and nearby homes - shotcrete is concrete sprayed at high pressure to form a strong protective layer on unstable surfaces.
+- applying shotcrete at the top of the cliff.
+Shotcrete is concrete sprayed at high pressure to form a strong protective layer on unstable surfaces.
+This will create a reinforced layer to protect the cliff top and nearby homes.

 A complex and sensitive site